 Conclusions

 If death has a history, then the history of BD is the history of dispute, controversy and contentions.
 With the introduction of BD, forty years ago, the concept of death has undergone a rapid process of entropy: the mere fact of death has been charged with multiple meanings to the point where the controversial epistemology of death became a public concern.
 In this paper, we highlighted the different ways in which different social actors negotiated, enacted, and disputed the validity of BD.
 The adoption of BD as a bona fide form of death demands a reconsideration of the ontological, the epistemological and the ethical, all entangled in one mesh.
 In our case, religious tradition and modern technology––each with its own aesthetic, discursive qualities and assigned authority––played critical roles in the complex history of BD in Israel.
+The fabrication of a Kosher definition of death entailed a sophisticated use of science and technology by all parties.
+Rabbis affiliated with the ICR, have used technology in order to find a meeting point between the halachic (aerobic) definition of death and the neurological definition while the dissident camp of ultra-orthodox rabbis used technology in order to reject this compromise.
+Even today, ten years after the respiratory-brain death law, brain death is still unacceptable within large public circles.

 Although this paper discussed the making of BD in Israel, our discussion can be generalized to a growing number of instances where technological advances introduces hybrids that are in odds with lay conceptions of life and death life.
 Brain dead foetuses, frozen embryos, egg freezing, and gene editing are contemporary challenges that may raise similar concerns.
 A comprehensive understanding of the mechanism in work of these contested realities is one of the pressing tasks of bioethics today.